danielpcampagna/master-the-state-of-the-art/obsidian/works/kunstmann2024a.md

 ---
 ID: kunstmann2024a
 authors: Kunstmann, Liliane; Pina, Débora; de Oliveira, Daniel; Mattoso, Marta
-category: ok
+category: unrelated
 cluster_id: "807402735392335088"
 display: kunstmann (Container-aware workflow provenance)
 due: The paper presents a provenance model integrating container and workflow traceability for reproducibility in HPC environments.
+Then, it has no relation with GDPR.
 entrytype: inproceedings
 link: ""
 name: "Scientific Workflows Deployment: Container Provenance in High-Performance Computing"